jhidding/adhesion-code/adhesion_example.md

 - XTensor-FFTW - Tying FFTW3 to an XTensor interface
 - hdf5-cpp - [HDF5](https://support.hdfgroup.org/HDF5/doc/cpplus_RM/index.html) is used to store large blobs of binary data and meta data.
 - yaml-cpp - [YAML-cpp](https://github.com/jbeder/yaml-cpp) is a YAML parser for C++.
 We use it to parse configuration files.
+- argagg - [ArgAgg](https://github.com/vietjtnguyen/argagg) stands for Argument Aggregator and is a C++ command-line argument parser.

+All of these packages are available in the Debian GNU/Linux package repositories.

 ## CGAL Geometry kernels